Bookmarkletdood/RandomBookmarkletsIDidNotMake/README.md

 # RandomBookmarkletsIDidNotMake
-random bookmarklets i didn't make thats basically all i have to say lol
+random bookmarklets I didn't make
+That's all I have to say lol
+Edit: Please do not use this it's very outdated and broken.
+If you want to use the bookmarklet hub please go to my other respiratory named “BookmarkletHub”